ysharplanguage/FastJsonParser/README.md

 Note that a basic lambda expression parser & compiler ( adapted from Zhucai's "lambda-parser", at http://code.google.com/p/lambda-parser/ ) is provided in the namespace "[LambdaCompiler](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/LambdaCompiler.cs#L13)", as a helper used to implement the above "evaluator".

-The purpose of the "evaluator" passed as an optional argument to the [ToJsonPath(...)](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L54) extension method, is to compile on-demand whatever lambda expression delegates are required to implement [JSONPath  filter (or member selection) expressions](http://goessner.net/articles/JsonPath/#e2), such as "?(@.title == \"The Lord of the Rings\")" above.
+The purpose of the "evaluator" passed as an optional argument to the [ToJsonPath(...)](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L54) extension method, is to compile on-demand whatever lambda expression delegates are required to implement [JSONPath expressions for member selectors or filter predicates](http://goessner.net/articles/JsonPath/#e2), such as "?(@.title == \"The Lord of the Rings\")" above.

 In this same example, the lambda expression delegate which is compiled by the evaluator (and then cached into the "scope" JsonPathSelection) is of type: